Your Concept Counts

-NEWSFLASH: It wasn’t a rock hard work ethic, or even great writing (though that undoubtedly helped).
+It wasn’t a rock-hard work ethic, or even great writing (though that undoubtedly helped).
 But as we all know, there are great writers in the spec pile who never get the time of day from any of the movers or shakers in the creative industries; plus terrible writers who DO.

 Again: they sold something way back for one reason and one reason only – it was a clear concept.
 You want to breakthrough?
 You need one too, by ensuring your concept counts.

-2) A clear concept not only sells your work “off the page”, it sells YOU, the writer.
+2) A clear concept counts because it not only sells your work “off the page”, it sells YOU, the writer

 FACT: The movers and shakers are spoilt for choice.
-There are more writers than ANYONE, anywhere ever needs – whether they’re an agent; an exec; a publishing house; a prodco; a TV network, whatever.
+There are more writers than ANYONE, anywhere ever needs.
+Truly!

 So, when EVERYONE thinks they’re a writer, there have to be harsh standards for the money men and women to know who is worth investing their TIME AND MONEY in.
 And guess what: being that mythical “good writer” doesn’t necessarily cut it, as we know from point 3.